geeksrik/geeksrik.github.io/_posts/2014-06-28-10-things-you-must-pitch-for-while-going-to-a-VC-for-money.markdown

-There are many comments for and against this presentation.
-Its upto my readers to make their opinions out of this presentation for themselves !
+<p style="text-align: justify;">There are many comments for and against this presentation.
+Its upto my readers to make their opinions out of this presentation for themselves !.</p>